 - A Vapour Product Identification sign.

-For information on where to get signs, please contact your local Public Health Unit.
-Responsibilities of the Retailer
+For information on where to get signs, please contact the Thunder Bay District Health Unit (625-5900).

 Age-Based Sales Restrictions